crsiwal/Wordingo/README.md

-# 📝 Wordiqo
+# 📝 Wordingo

-**Wordiqo** is a powerful, open-source blogging platform built with **PHP (CodeIgniter 4)** and **Tailwind CSS**.
+**Wordingo** is a powerful, open-source blogging platform built with **PHP (CodeIgniter 4)** and **Tailwind CSS**.
 It features a clean, modern frontend and a fully-featured admin panel to manage posts, categories, tags, SEO, caching, AMP pages, and more.

 > _Write.
 Publish.
 Scale. — The modern blogging solution for developers and creators._